Gift cards sold at Coles and Woolworths

 - Customisable cards.
 Woolworths and Coles gift cards offer a range of design options to suit different occasions.

-- Expiry.
-A gift card will expire after a period of time and any remaining value on the card will be lost.
+- Potential for expiry.
+A gift card may expire after a period of time and any remaining value on the card will be lost.

 - Limited acceptance.
 A gift card can only be used at certain shops and merchants.